-- The State Board would have the power to administer oaths, issue subpoenas, summon witnesses, and compel evidence. - Subpoenas would be issued by the State Board for Lobbying, and for Elections and Campaign Finance upon a vote of 5 members, with at least two votes from each political party.
-Other subpoenas would be upon petition, by a vote of at least 5 members, to the Wake County Superior Court.
+- The State Board has the power to administer oaths, issue subpoenas, summon witnesses, and compel evidence for Lobbying and Elections matters. - The State Board could, upon a vote of at least 5 members, petition the Wake County Superior Court for additional subpeonas.